Marcia Anastasia Christoforides

-Marcia Anastasia Aitken, Baroness Beaverbrook (née Christoforides, previously Lady Dunn; 27 July 1909 – 28 October 1994) was a British philanthropist, an art collector, and racehorse owner.
+Marcia Anastasia Aitken, Baroness Beaverbrook (née Christoforides, previously Lady Dunn; 27 July 1909 – 28 October 1994) was a Canadian-Cypriot-British philanthropist, an art collector, and racehorse owner.

 Early life and first marriage

 Born in Sutton, Surrey, England, she was the daughter of John Christoforides, a Cypriot tobacco merchant, and Mildred Nightingale-Boyes.
 For a number of years she worked as personal secretary for the wealthy Canadian financier James Hamet Dunn, 1st Baronet.
 Eventually their working relationship became personal although he was thirty-six years her senior.
 In 1942 she became his third wife after she had nursed him back to health from a coronary thrombosis which nearly claimed his life; his second wife was absent from his bedside during this crisis.
 She had been a devoted employee and he would seek her input on most every business matter for the rest of his life.
 The couple maintained homes in England, France, and at the seaside resort of St. Andrews in New Brunswick, Canada, the province of her husband's birth.
 In the late 1940s, Lady Dunn and her husband developed a friendship with the Spanish artist Salvador Dalí who painted several portraits of them, notably Equestrian Fantasy - Portrait of Lady Dunn.
 These works are now on permanent display at the Beaverbrook Art Gallery in Fredericton, New Brunswick.